PeterPlucinski/peterplucinski.github.io/_posts/2018-11-02-writing-to-google-sheets-using-node.md

 Initialize an empty project using `npm init`

 1. Follow the first step in the Google documentation to enable the Google API.
-This will let you select or create a project for which to enable the Google Sheets API (It doesn't seem to matter which project you choose).
+This will let you select or create a project for which to enable the Google Sheets API (it doesn't seem to matter which project you choose).
 You will need to download the `credentials.json` file to your local project root.

 For reference, my `credentials.json` file looks like this (sensitive values have been changed):